 In the state system in Texas, a PSI is usually reserved for major felony cases where the judge is imposing the sentence.
 Art.
 42A.252 of Texas Code of Criminal Procedure states in part: “…before the imposition of sentence by a judge… the judge shall direct a supervision officer to report in writing on the circumstances of the offense with which the offender is charged, the amount of restitution necessary to adequately compensate a victim of the offense, the criminal and social history of the offender, and any other information relating to the offender or the offense requested by the judge.”
 In addition, Art.
 42A.255 provides “Unless waived by the defendant, at least 48 hours before sentencing a defendant, the judge shall permit the defendant or his counsel to read the presentence report…”

 The primary reason PSIs are ordered is to present the sentencing judge with information to consider about the offender’s life and character.
-It also allows probation (CSCD) to give the court input on the possible sentence, make recommendations for conditions of probation if applicable, and it assists the Correctional Institutions Division (CID) in classification.
+It also allows probation – formally known in Tarrant County as the Community Supervision and Corrections Department, or CSCD – to give the court input on the possible sentence and make recommendations for conditions of probation if applicable.
+It also assists the Correctional Institutions Division (CID) in classification if the defendant is sentenced to prison.

 In the federal system, the Presentence Report (PSR) will affect not only the sentence imposed by the judge, but it was also be used by the Bureau of Prisons (BOP) in determining how the prisoner is classified.
 It will also affect the prisoner’s ability to enter programs.
 For example, a person who wishes to take advantage of the Residential Drug Abuse Program (RDAP) must have admitted to a need for drug rehabilitation during the Presentence Investigation.